-- Physical sunscreen “lasts longer when in direct UV light;” chemical sunscreen stops working much more rapidly and must be applied more frequently.
+- Physical sunscreen “lasts longer when in direct UV light;” chemical sunscreen stops working much more rapidly and must be applied more frequently than chemical-free sunscreen.

-- Physical sunscreen is gentle on the skin and less likely to clog pores, "making it better for sensitive skin;" chemical sunscreen is much harsher.
+- Physical sunscreen and various types of non-toxic sun protection are gentle on the skin and less likely to clog pores, "making it better for sensitive skin;" chemical sunscreen is much harsher.

 Bottom line?
 No matter your age, what your skin type is, or any particular skin condition you might be dealing with, physical sunscreen is almost always a better choice—and dermatologists agree.

 If you’re looking into purchasing a physical sunscreen, you’ve likely heard of zinc oxide and titanium dioxide—these are the only FDA-approved physical UV filters for sun protection.

 While there has been some hesitation regarding absorption of these compounds through skin, these concerns are unwarranted.
 According to the Skin Cancer Foundation: "Current research indicates that fears about absorption are unwarranted… The evidence that sunscreens are safe and effective is overwhelming."

 Deciding which natural mineral is best for your skin depends on a number of factors, including skin tone, skin sensitivity, and planned usage.

 Zinc oxide is derived from zinc, a naturally reflective material.
 Here are some of the benefits of this physical sunscreen ingredient: